atom/github/docs/feature-requests/003-pull-request-review.md

 A panel at the bottom of the pane shows the progress for resolved review comments.
 It also has a "Review Changes" button to create a new review.
 This panel is persistent throughout all sub-views.
 It allows creating new reviews no matter where you are.

-When the pull request is checked out, an "open" button is shown in the review footer.
-Clicking "open" opens a `PullRequestReviewsItem` for this pull request's review comments as an item in the right workspace dock.
+When the pull request is checked out, an "Open Reviews" button is shown in the review footer.
+Clicking "Open Reviews" opens a `PullRequestReviewsItem` for this pull request's review comments as an item in the right workspace dock.

 ### Files (tab)